kvn-31/twn_devops-bootcamp/demo_projects/16_prometheus-demo/README.md

 ### Add alert receivers
 - `kubectl apply -f email-secret.yaml` to add the email secret (base64 encoded password, do not check in)
-- `kubectl apply -f alert-manager-configuration.yaml` to add the alert manager configuration
+- `kubectl apply -f alert-manager-configuration-base.yaml` to add the alert manager configuration

+### Debug Alertmanager
+- `kubectl logs alertmanager-monitoring-kube-prometheus-alertmanager-0 -n monitoring -c alertmanager` to check the logs of the Alertmanager pod

 ### Debugging after applying Kubernetes changes
 - after applying changes to Kubernetes resources it is a good idea to check the logs of the Prometheus pod